arnt/regext-epp-variants/draft-galvin-regext-epp-variants.md

 The EPP &lt;info&gt; command is not extended, but its response is extended with the name of the primary domain if the &lt;info&gt; command concerns a variant domain.

+* If you ask about a primary domain name
+** you must return all existing primaries
+** you must return all activated variants in that TLD ** you may return all activated variants in all variant TLDs

+* if you ask about a variant
+** you must return the primary label for that variant ** you must return all primary labels in all variant TLDs ** you may return all activated variants in that TLDs ** you may return all activated variants in all variant TLDs

+The main part of the response must contain the actual data of the queried domain name (contacts, hosts, status values, etc.)

+TODO: check whether EPP spec says anything about the alignment of check and info.

+For registrars not supporting variants: inquiring about a non-allocated variant should have the similar result as inquiring about a reserved name.
+If you don't have a policy, suggest a policy.

 TODO XML example of response